alex-zaitsev/sdlc-templates/.github/pull_request_template.md

 ### Code review

 - [ ] Pull request has a descriptive title and context useful to a reviewer.
 Screenshots or screencasts are attached as necessary
-- [ ] "Ready for review" label attached and reviewers assigned
 - [ ] Changes have been reviewed by at least one other contributor
-- [ ] Pull request linked to task tracker where applicable